 In 2008, Rainmaker announced a plan for a trilogy of theatrical ReBoot films.
 Jon Cooksey was named the writer of the first and a teaser for the film was released in 2009 on Rainmaker’s website, but by 2012 Rainmaker’s president and executive producer Michael Hefferon said the project was dead.
 However, in 2013, Rainmaker announced the development of a new series, The Guardian Code, to be produced under the restored Mainframe name, now Rainmaker’s television division.
 The show was picked-up for a 26-episode season order by Corus Entertainment.

 The Guardian Code began production in 2017, led by Rainmaker’s now Chief Creative Officer Hefferon.
 Hefferon chose to make the show completely different from the original, citing how much technology had changed over two decades.
 As a result, the show became a mixture of live-action and CGI.
 The focus was put on four teenagers—Austin (Ty Wood), Tamra (Sydney Scotia), Parker (Ajay Parikh-Friese) and Trey (Gabriel Darku)—who were recruited through an online Guardian game by program V.E.R.A.
 (Virtual Evolutionary Recombinant Avatar, played by Hannah Vandenbygaart) to enter cyberspace as their game avatars and protect the internet from the machinations of an evil hacker called The Sourcerer (Bob Frazer).
 To aid his schemes, The Sourcerer resurrected and upgraded Megabyte (Timothy E. Brummund, emulating the late Jay).
 Benyaer, Barr and Millner returned to voice Bob, Dot and Hexadecimal for an episode, with Octavian Kaul assuming the role of Enzo, and there were appearances by Frisket and Mainframe as well.
-The first 10 episodes of the series debuted on Netflix on March 30, 2018, with YTV airing it in Canada beginning that June, and the next 10 episodes slated to arrive later in the year.
+The first 10 episodes of the series debuted on Netflix on March 30, 2018, with YTV airing it in Canada beginning that June.

 “The Tearing” (9/10/94) – Bob and Dot have to stop Megabyte from using a game to go through a tear and infecting the Super Computer.